An Introduction to Catalysts

 No matter what iteration Catalyst Constellations makes, our mission will always be to enable Catalysts to move more quickly and satisfyingly towards the impact they aspire to create (and with less burnout!)

-This is the work that we’re doing across all Catalyst Constellations platforms, but especially in Essentials.
+This is the work that we’re doing across all Catalyst Constellations platforms, but especially in our courses.
 That’s where you’ll learn your strengths and blindspots as a Catalyst, assess your unique skills, recognize the value you bring to the table, and articulate that value in an effective way.

-If you’re working on a specific change at the onset of Essentials, you’ll learn how to formulate and share the vision, map out a plan of action, and pivot more effectively and intentionally.
+If you’re working on a specific change at the onset of one of our courses, you’ll learn how to formulate and share the vision, map out a plan of action, and pivot more effectively and intentionally.

 If not, that’s okay—you’ll come to a deeper understanding of the way you think as a Catalyst and how you can leverage those skills the next time a change opportunity inevitably comes your way.